 The first step here will be the

-Save that file into the
+Save this file into the

 src/main/resources directory, and initialize the configuration in